Nursery

 Staffing

-The staff/child ratio is in line with government guidelines being 1:4 for 2-3s and 1:8 for 3-5s.
+The Government changed its guidance on ratios from 1-4 to 1-5 for 2 year olds, we have committed staying at a ratio of 1-4 for our 2 year olds as we know that young children need more support at such an early age.
+The ratio of 1:8 for 3-5s is still in place.
 Staffing provision also ensures adequate levels to cover breaks and circumstances that dictate additional resources.
 The Nursery Manager are supernumerary meaning they are not included in the staffing ratios.
 We have a committed long established staff team of highly qualified, enthusiastic, knowledgeable and friendly Early Years Practitioners, that reflect the diversity of the local community.

 The Operational Manual covers every aspect of Nursery activity and is reviewed regularly in order to achieve best practice.
 The Nursery has a range of policies and procedures in place including a robust Child Protection Policy and Procedure.
 All staff and any volunteers working within the Nursery are subject to an Enhanced DBS check prior to confirmation of appointment.